daviidbartlett/front-end-northcoders-news/README.md

 The application can accessed here: https://nc-news-david.netlify.com

 This app was built in react using JSX, CSS, HTML and is built upon a backend express server which acts as an API for a SQL database.
+Unit testing has been carried out using Jest for utility functions.
 The repo for the backend can be found here: https://github.com/daviidbartlett/back-end-northcoders-news and is hosted by Heroku here: https://david-nc-knews.herokuapp.com/api/